Depending on lighting conditions we can see details as small as 0.1mm (approximately) for an object placed

 This equipment is shared with HRD Antwerp Research

-used with polarized light to get contrast enhancement via the Nomarski method or to do interferrometric measurements.
+This microscope is very suitable to inspect polished diamond surfaces.
+Besides standard usage it can be used with polarized light to get contrast enhancement via the Nomarski method or to do interferrometric measurements.
+Magnification up to 500 times. contrast enhancing true special lighting and filter provisions.

 Technical advisor Ing.
 Guy van Goethem, WTOCD